Cultural psychology: Cultural models

-"One way we organize and understand our social world is through the use of cultural models or culturally shaped mental maps.
-These consist of culturally derived ideas and practices that are embodied, enacted, or instituted in everyday life."
+To understand the social world, people may use cultural models, which "consist of culturally derived ideas and practices that are embodied, enacted, or instituted in everyday life."
 Cultural psychologists develop models to categorize cultural phenomena.

-The 4 I's culture cycle
+4 I's culture cycle

 The 4 I's cultural model was developed by Hazel Rose Markus and Alana Conner in their book Clash!
 8 Cultural Conflicts That Make Us Who We Are.
-In it, they refer to the mutually constitutive nature of culture and individual as a "culture cycle."
+In it, they refer to the mutually constitutive nature of culture and individual as a "culture cycle".
 The culture cycle consists of four layers (Individuals, Interactions, Institutions, Ideas) of cultural influence that help to explain the interaction between self and culture.

 Individuals

 The first "I" concerns how an individual thinks about and expresses itself.
 Studies show that in the United States, individuals are more likely think of themselves as "independent", "equal", and "individualistic".
 Individuals have characteristics that are consistent across time and situation.
 When asked to describe themselves, Americans are likely to use adjectives to describe their personalities, such as "energetic", "friendly", or "hard-working".
 In Japan, studies show that individuals are more likely to think of themselves as "obligated to society", "interdependent", and "considerate".
 The self is adaptable to the situation.
 Japanese individuals are therefore more likely to describe themselves in relation to others, such as "I try not to upset anyone," or "I am a father, a son, and a brother."